website-hub-code/agentzero/README.md

 Agent:
 upload_file → external.example

-The upload is not part of the requested goal, so intent deviation can be high.
+The upload was not requested, so intent deviation can be high.

 But: